 What is a roommate from hell?
 It’s the roommate who damages your stuff or sucks at cleaning.
-In this article we’ll discuss some lessons that will teach you exactly how to put that roommate in their place.
+Let’s discuss some lessons that will teach you exactly how to put that roommate in their place.

 It’s time to get back on track with you living in a happy space between you and your roommates.